Lehigh offers many opportunities for transfer students to excel in their chosen field, pursue their goals and develop as a leader.

 Is standardized testing required for transfer applicants?

-Lehigh does not require the SAT, ACT or SAT subject exams for transfer admission.
+Lehigh does not require the SAT, ACT or SAT subject exams for transfer admission provided a student has completed one year of study at another college or university.
 Students whose first language is not English are required to submit the TOEFL examination for admission consideration.
-If you took the SAT exam in the past 2 years, we will waive the TOEFL requirement if you scored above a 570 on the Critical Reading component.
+If a student took the SAT exam in the past 2 years, we will waive the TOEFL requirement if they scored above a 570 on the Critical Reading component of the old SAT or with a 630 on the Evidence-Based Reading and Writing Section of the new SAT.

 How many students are admitted as transfers each year?

-Although the actual number differs each year on the number of admitted transfers, roughly a third (33 percent) of transfer applicants are admitted to Lehigh annually.
+Although the actual number of admitted transfers differs each year, roughly a quarter (25 percent) of transfer applicants are admitted to Lehigh annually in order to fill the allotted 30-40 spaces.

 Does Lehigh accept online/distance learning classes?